Artic42/pythonLib/README.md

 ## testEngine

 Test engine is a simple module with the propose of running automated test, this allows to create test for the rest of the library easily.
+Test are separated in scenario, once a test in a scenario fail the rest of the scenario is skipped.
+It also outputs using colored test with errors in red and pass test in green.
+It has the following methods:
+* testIfEqual
+* testIfFalse
+* testIfEqual
+* testIfNotEqual
+* ...

 ## dateTime